The Curious Adventurers

 Picture

-Make your way back up the cliff and turn towards the signal house.
-The iconic bridge across the gorge which is the only access point to the Head Signal Station is reached by a new path or the famous 99 steps which is the original approach to the bridge.
+After taking in the scenery, make your way back up the cliff and continue towards the signal house.
+The only way to reach the Head Signal Station is by crossing the iconic bridge that spans the gorge.
+You can approach it via the new path or tackle the famous 99 steps—the original and much steeper route to the bridge.

 Picture